Related terms: heart valves, valve insufficiency, valve regurgitation, valve stenosis,

 - Electrocardiography (EKG or ECG) can be used to find out if your ventricles or atria are enlarged.
 This test can also determine if you have an irregular heartbeat (arrhythmia).

 - Coronary angiography is a part of cardiac catheterization.
 It lets doctors see your heart as it is pumping.
 Angiography can help identify a narrowed valve or any backflow of blood.
 This test also helps doctors decide if you need surgery, and, if so, what type.
 Also, this test can show if you have coronary artery disease.

-- Chest magnetic resonance imaging (MRI) can give a 3-dimensional picture of your heart and valves.
+- Cardiac magnetic resonance imaging (MRI) can give a 3-dimensional picture of your heart and valves.